Bob Addy

-Robert Edward Addy (February 1842 – April 9, 1910), nicknamed "the Magnet", was a Canadian right fielder and second baseman in Major League Baseball, whose professional career spanned from in the National Association to in the National League.
-He is credited as the first player to introduce the slide in an organized game, and later attempted to create a game of baseball that would have been played on ice.
-He is also credited as the first person born in Canada to appear in a major league game.
+Robert Edward Addy (February 1842 – April 9, 1910), nicknamed "the Magnet", was an amateur and professional baseball player who was the first Canadian player, manager, and umpire in major league baseball.
 (Note: Addy first played in the major leagues in 1871, with the Rockford Forest Citys of the National Association—the status of the National Association as a major league has been a point of some disagreement among baseball historians.)

+Playing mostly right field and second base, Addy's professional career spanned from in the National Association to in the National League.
+He was often credited as the first player to introduce the slide in an organized game, but this is doubted by modern historians.

 Career

-Born in Port Hope, Ontario, he is credited with employing the first slide in an organized baseball game, while playing for the 1866 Rockford Forest Citys of the National Association of Base Ball Players.
-He was still playing for the Forrest Citys in 1869, and was with them two years later when Rockford joined the first all-professional league, the National Association of Professional Base Ball Players.
+Bob Addy was born on February 1842 in Port Hope, located in what is now Ontario.
+Historically, he was credited with employing the first slide in an organized baseball game while playing for the 1866 Rockford Forest Citys, but historians consider him to most likely be simply an early popularizer of the tactic.
+Addy continued to play with the Forest Citys through 1871, and became the first Canadian player in the major leagues when Rockford joined the first all-professional league, the National Association.